Jan Einar Thorsen

-Jan Einar Thorsen (born August 31, 1966) is a former Norwegian Alpine skier, active between 1987 and 1994.
+Jan Einar Thorsen (born 31 August 1966) is a Norwegian former Alpine skier, active between 1987 and 1994.
 He won three World Cup victories, two in Super-G and one in Giant slalom.
 In addition he won the World Cup title for Super G in 1994.
 At the 1992 Olympics in Albertville, Thorsen won a bronze medal in the Super-G, and in addition came fifth in the Downhill.
 At the 1994 Olympics in Lillehammer, Thorsen just missed out on another Olympic medal - he came fourth in the giant slalom.